KSneijders/AoE2ScenarioParser/cheatsheets/TRIGGERS.md

 ---
 &nbsp;

-## Editing or removing triggers, conditions or effects
+## Editing triggers, conditions or effects
 When opening a file that already contains triggers you might want to edit or even remove said triggers.

 You can edit a trigger like so: